Evan2790/columbia_fintech/Challenges/.ipynb_checkpoints/Challenge_1_JPMCoin-checkpoint.md

 * What are the other major companies in this domain?

     -There are many other competitors on the space.
 The major banks are Goldman Sachs, CapitalOne, etc., while other financial services companies such as Fidelity, Jane Street, and BlackRock are also exploring the space.
-The main competitor to the coin platform itself would be Ripple.
-Ripple is a blockchain company that aims to provide a coin that will enable cross-border payments and provide other crypto and blockchain solutions for businesses.
-Reference: [Ripple](https://ripple.com/)

 ## Results